 Welcome Guide for New StudentsWelcome to UBC Mechanical Engineering!
 This guide goes over everything you should do to prepare yourself for your arrival at UBC.
 If you have any questions please contact the Student Services Office.

 A list of courses offered at UBC can be found under Registration in SSC.

 Registration / Change of Registration Form: submit to the Student Services Staff for courses that the SSC prevents you from registering in.

 Watch your deadlines: Course change & withdrawal dates

-Mandatory courses: All M.A.Sc. and Ph.D. students are required to register for a thesis course all year around (both in Winter and Summer terms) until the program completion. (see Program Guide and Registration above)
+Mandatory courses: All M.A.Sc. and Ph.D. students are required to register for a thesis course all year around (both in Winter and Summer terms) until program completion.

 Soon after your arrival to Canada, you’re required to apply for the BC Medical Services Plan (MSP) by submitting the application and a copy of your visa.
 The MSP waiting period is 3 months during which you will be covered by iMED (the mandatory basic health insurance program).